approov/quickstart-elixir-phoenix-guardian-token-check/docs/APPROOV_TOKEN_QUICKSTART.md

 For more background, see the overview in the [README](/README.md#how-it-works) at the root of this repo.

-The main functionality for the Approov token check is in the [Approov Token Plug](/src/approov-protected-server/token-check/hello/lib/hello_web/plugs/approov_token_plug.ex) class.
+The main functionality for the Approov token check is in the [Approov Token Plug](/src/approov-protected-server/token-check/hello/lib/hello_web/plugs/approov_token_plug.ex) module.
 Take a look at the `_verify_approov_token/1` function to see the simple code for the check.

 [TOC](#toc---table-of-contents)